pieterlange/kube-backup/README.md

 Caveat
 ------
 This is using a kubernetes alpha feature ([cronjobs](https://kubernetes.io/docs/user-guide/jobs/#handling-pod-and-container-failures)) and hasn't been tested for idempotency/concurrent behaviour.
 See the cronjob [documentation](https://kubernetes.io/docs/user-guide/cron-jobs/) for details.

+Running an export every 10 minutes quickly runs up your Job (and therefor Pod) count, causing a lineair increase in master server load.
+A fix for this is planned in kubernetes 1.7, until then you can opt to deploy a [blunt instrument](job-cleanup.yaml) to clean the old kube-backup jobs.